aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ---
 layout: default
-title: Data, state and components
+title: State and data treatment for components
-resume: The versatility provided by class based components usually leads to data misplacing inside a modern web app.
-This is a short and basic take around components internals regarding data.
+resume: React not only changed the way we build our interfaces but also put data in the spotlight.
+This is a short take around components internals and good and bad cases of data misplacing and states.
 ---

 I will explore different ways React component are able to contain information and how to detect cases where it might be better to move it to a different place.

 ## Props

-By definition _props_ are basically data which will affect the component output, though it is not held by it but by its parent.
+By definition _props_ are basically properties that come from the parent's component affecting the final output.

-**Props** must be first class citizen in your application code base, try to accomplish all possible _flavors_ or variants using them.
+**Props** must be first class citizen in your application code base, and you should try to achieve all possible _flavors_ or variants using them.

 By giving _props_ this role, you will favor a unique down data flow direction which will translate in better control over render cycles and performance.

 ## State

-The _state_ of a component is a set of internal properties that also affects the resulting output of its render function.
+The _state_ of a component is also a set of properties that affects the result of its render function, but this time they live internally in the component.

+Here is probably where most of the misconceptions take place, putting a piece of data on a component's state should be a well thought decision.

 > “Simplicity is prerequisite for reliability.” - Edsger W. Dijkstra

-Here is probably where most of the misconceptions take place.
-I've seen developers overpopulate a component's state unnecessarily which increases the complexity of the application.
+Before setting a state it would be better to re-think i

 ### Should a property belong to the state?